owen-rote/live-market-data-mcp/README.md

-# Live Market Data MCP
+# Live Market Data Model Context Protocol (MCP)

 An MCP server providing real-time stock market data to LLMs via yfinance.
 Designed for Claude and other MCP-compatible AI assistants to fetch live financial data.

+Once configured, Claude will automatically have access to all market data tools and will intelligently call them as needed during your conversations.

+No local data required.
+All data is fetched live andon-demand from Yahoo Finance

 ## Requirements

 - Python 3.10+
 - [uv](https://docs.astral.sh/uv/) (python package manager)
 - Claude Desktop App (or any MCP-compatible client.
 ChatGPT etc)
+- Node.js must be installed for MCP server support

 ## Installation